23335a0504raju/ObjectDetection/README.md

 **🤝 Contributing**

    Pull requests are welcome!
 For major changes, please open an issue first to discuss what you’d like to improve.

 **📜 License**

    This project is licensed under the MIT License.

 **👨‍💻 Author**
    Chowdavada Raju

-LinkedIn

-GitHub

-Portfolio

-Do you also want me to add a **short LinkedIn-style 2–3 line description** (punchy + keyword-heavy) that you can paste directly into your LinkedIn or portfolio under this project?